eliranmal/styli.sh/usage/renderer.md

 	<dt><code>OUTPUT_PATH</code></dt>
 	<dd>where to write to. defaults to <code>&lt;working-dir&gt;/output/&lt;cmd&gt;.&lt;ext&gt;</code>, where <code>&lt;cmd&gt;</code> is the command name that's piped to the renderer, and <code>&lt;ext&gt;</code> is a file extension resolved from the passed format.<br/></dd>
 </dl>

--

-### what it does

-the renderer's job is to read the formatted output of a program, and write it to a file.

 ### examples